Skip to main content

 • Clients who require the level of structure and monitoring available in inpatient or intensive programs

-Healing from complex trauma takes time but is possible.
 Change begins with the safety of a consistent, collaborative relationship.
-If you feel ready to address the patterns that keep you anxious or self-critical, reach out for a consultation to explore whether this work feels like a good fit for you.
+If you feel ready to address the patterns that keep you anxious or self-critical, reach out to explore whether this work feels like a good fit.